humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 1. Clone this repo with `git clone https://github.com/jkymarsh/gulp-browserify-shim-angular-boilerplate.git`
-2. Ensure you have gulp and browserify installed, if necessary
+2. Ensure you have `gulp` and `browserify` installed, if necessary
-3. `npm install` to install all dependencies and napa packages
+3. `npm install` to install all dependencies and `napa` packages
-4. Either `npm start` to start the webserver, or use a package like supervisor or nodemon
+4. Either `npm start` to start the webserver, or use a package like `supervisor` or `nodemon`
-5. `gulp` or `gulp prod` to compile the client-side JS for the first time
+5. Check out the `gulpfile` for tasks to compile both the libs and the app code, and compile each
 6. Refresh your browser and marvel with joy!